LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Findings

 On the other hand, Indian participants who were against Islam did not show any significant preference for either types of comments.
 They shared that although they did not support Islam, they also did not find it appropriate to generalize against a whole community.
 One such response said: \begin{quote} \textit{The comments i selected agree with the fact that Muslims have been connected to a lot of negative behaviors but also recognizes that it is not good to generalize and stereotype but instead look at the person instead of just their behaviour.
 No point hating someone just because they're muslim but rather look at individual behaviour before forming an opinion.} \end{quote}

 Again, Indian participants who reported being neutral on these issues did not exhibit any significant preference for either types of comments.

-\parabold{Potential Reasons Behind Participants' Preferences for Different Comments} In~\ref{sec:RQ2} (see Table~\ref{tab:chisq-rq2-detail}), we observed that LLM downplayed Traditional values and emphasized equality and tolerance (Universalism) towards same-sex marriage when rewriting comments from participants, who were against such marriage.
+\parabold{Potential Reasons Behind Participants' Preferences for Different Comments} In~\ref{sec:RQ2} (see Table~\ref{tab:chisq-rq2-detail}), we observed that LLM downplayed Conservative values (Tradition, Conformity, Security concern) and emphasized equality and tolerance (Universalism and Benevolence) towards same-sex marriage when rewriting comments from participants, who were against such marriage.
 This shift in value might explain why Indian and American participants, opposing same-sex marriage found human-written comments more representative of their traditional viewpoints on marriage.

-Similarly, LLM downplayed Security concern around extremism and highlighted tolerance (Universalism) of diverse religions when rewriting constructive comments on Islamophobic thread (see Table~\ref{tab:chisq-rq2-detail}).
-These changes in value framing might have impacted American participants to choose human-written comments that captured their criticism of Islam well.
-Moreover, as noted in~\ref{sec:RQ2}, for comments opposing same-sex marriage and Islam, the value shifts introduced by LLM often changed their stance, making the rewritten versions more neutral or supportive.
+Similarly, LLM downplayed Security concern around extremism and highlighted tolerance (Universalism) of diverse religions when rewriting comments on Islamophobic thread (see Table~\ref{tab:chisq-rq2-detail}).
+These changes in value framing might have influenced American participants to choose human-written comments that captured their criticism of Islam well.
+Moreover, as noted in~\ref{sec:RQ2}, for comments opposing same-sex marriage and Islam, LLM-mediated value shifts often changed their stance, making the rewritten versions more neutral or supportive.
 This may also explain why participants with opposing views felt human-written comments were more aligned with their values.

-On the other hand, LLM did not significantly change underlying value expressions when rewriting comments which were supportive of same-sex marriage and Islam (see Table~\ref{tab:chisq-rq2-detail}).
-This might explain why Indian participants with favorable stance on these cases, did not find one type of comment more aligned with their values than the other.
-However, the American participants supporting same-sex marriage and Islam preferred LLM-rewritten comments significantly more than the actual human-written comments.
-This might be because more American participants held supportive views of same-sex marriage and Islam than the Indians (see Table~\ref{tab:phase3-stance-dist}).
+In contrast, when rewriting comments supportive of same-sex marriage and Islam, the LLM either preserved the original values or further amplified Benevolence (concern for others) (see Table~\ref{tab:chisq-rq2-detail}).
+This might explain why Indian participants who held supportive views on these issues did not show preference for either type of comment.
+However, American participants who supported same-sex marriage and Islam preferred the LLM-rewritten comments significantly more than the original human-written ones.
+This difference may stem from a larger proportion of American participants holding supportive views on these issues compared to Indian participants (see Table~\ref{tab:phase3-stance-dist}).

 Taken together, these findings suggest that LLMs’ tendency to emphasize prosocial values such as Benevolence and Universalism when rewriting constructive comments may not resonate with individuals who prioritize different values (e.g., Tradition, Security) regarding issues like same-sex marriage and Islam.
 By contrast, those more tolerant of diverse religious and gender groups may find LLM rewriting more persuasive, since the model reflects values favored by them.